jonhare/xuggle-xuggler/README.md

 For the license used in libraries in the 'captive' directory, see the captive directory.

-= What is Xuggler ? =
+#### What is Xuggler?

 Xuggler is a Java library that allows you to decode and encode a variety of media file formats directly from Java.

 It is built on top of the FFMPEG (http://ffmpeg.org/), but is designed with the following goals:
-    *  Ease of Use: Provide the power of FFMPEG with an easier learning curve for developers.
+- Ease of Use: Provide the power of FFMPEG with an easier learning curve for developers.
-    *  Safety: Run natively inside a Virtual Machines (e.g. Java) and servers, but minimize the odds of incorrect coding of native FFMPEG code causing crashes
+- Safety: Run natively inside a Virtual Machines (e.g. Java) and servers, but minimize the odds of incorrect coding of native FFMPEG code causing crashes.
-    *  Portability: Write portable code that should run most places where FFMPEG can run
+- Portability: Write portable code that should run most places where FFMPEG can run.

-= What languages are supported? =
+#### What languages are supported?

 Today Xuggler works under Java